 Status code 204 for deletion: The DELETE endpoint returns 204 (No Content) with no response body, which is the standard for successful deletions.

-HTTPException for errors: When a task is not found, we raise an HTTPException with a 404 status code and a human-readable detail message.
+HTTPException for errors: When a task is not found, an HTTPException is raised with a 404 status code and a human-readable detail message.
 FastAPI converts this into a proper JSON error response automatically.

-Partial updates with exclude_unset: The model_dump(exclude_unset=True) call on the update model ensures we only update fields that the client explicitly sent.
-This is the correct behavior for a PUT/PATCH endpoint.
+Partial updates with exclude_unset: The model_dump(exclude_unset=True) call on the update model ensures that only fields explicitly sent by the client are updated.
+This is the correct behaviour for a PUT/PATCH endpoint.

-Start the server with uvicorn app.main:app --reload and try these requests using curl:
+The server is started with uvicorn app.main:app --reload, and the following requests may then be issued using curl:

 # Create a task